Skip to main content?

 Design Foundation Initiative

 How can a designer build trust among residents under a constant threat of eviction?
 The residents of a Ahmednagar slum live under a constant threat of eviction.
-CSDC is focusing on trust building, empowering residents to take on development and construction of their homes.
+CDA is focusing on trust building, empowering residents to take on development and construction of their homes.

 • Community Development